What is psychology?

 Can we have a science of consciousness?

 Consciousness is in a category of its own.
 It is the one "thing" that is not out there to be studied as object.
-Out there, we can study its physical correlates, and perhaps its effects though the latter is not sure: many modern philosophers of science hold that consciousness is "epiphenomenal", that it cannot have any effects in the objective world.[REF] But whatever this may be, consciousness itself cannot be studied objectively, for the simple reason that it is quintessentially subjective.
+Out there, we can study its physical correlates, and perhaps its effects though the latter is not sure: many modern philosophers of science hold that consciousness is "epiphenomenal", that it cannot have any effects in the objective world.[REF] But whatever this may be, consciousness itself cannot be studied objectively and the reason is simple.
+Consciousness is quintessentially subjective.
 It is what we are "on the inside", in our experience.
 So the question remains: can we study something that we can only know subjectively, in ourselves?
 The very idea of a “subjective science” sounds contradictory to our ears, for science looks at subjectivity with suspicion.
 Science values the objective, outside reality as more reliable, and easier to study accurately than what we are on the inside, subjectively.
-Subjective knowledge is considered arbitrary, open to illusions and conceit.
+Subjective knowledge is considered arbitrary, open to illusions and biases.

-But these negative properties may not be intrinsic to subjectivity.
+However, the deeper we look, the more the distinction between the subjective and the objective crumbles; the borderline which appeared at first so clear, turns out to be rather vague and at places entirely evaporates.
+As we will discuss later in more detail, everything we know and are is inherently a mixture of subjective and objective elements.
+In fact, the stress on the difference between the two, and our present preference for “objective” knowledge is a fairly recent phenomenon which is far from universal and not as valid as we think.
 By itself, it is not at all evident that reductionist knowledge of the outer world should be more reliable, let alone more useful, than inner knowledge.
 It may appear to be so, simply because collectively we are so focused on it, and because we have put so much more effort in its development.
 Every child is made to grasp the basics of physics and mathematics, but how many schools teach the basics of self-observation and reflection?
 The world’s intellectual elite has worked hard to fine-tune the processes of objective research, it has built an ever more elaborate physical technology to extend the capacities of our physical senses, and amassed an amazing amount of detailed knowledge about the physical world, but our inner life is as primitive as ever.
 Its development is left to our free time, to an inherently conservative religion, or a variety of intellectually uncritical sects and subcultures.

 But that modernity has not managed so far, does not prove that it cannot be done.
-One of the recurring themes of this text will be that subjective knowledge too, can be honed and perfected, and that effective and reliable methods to achieve this have already been developed in India, over millennia, by certain specific schools of jnanayoga.
-Yoga, not dreams, are the royal road to our understanding of ourselves.
+One of the recurring themes of this text will be that subjective knowledge too, can be honed and perfected, and that effective and reliable methods to achieve this have already been developed in India, over millennia, by certain specific schools of jnanayoga, the yoga of knowledge.
+The techniques of jnanayoga, not dreams, are the royal road to our understanding of ourselves.

 What can Psychology learn from the Indian tradition?